telerik/kendo-ui-core/docs/intro/supporting/scripts-hybridui.md

 ---
 title: Script Files for Hybrid UI
 page_title: Script Files for Hybrid UI | Kendo UI Getting Started
-description: "Check out the list with the script files for the Kendo UI Hybrid widgets and frameworks."
+description: "Check out the list with the script files for the Hybrid UI widgets and frameworks of Kendo UI."
 slug: script_filesfor_hybridui_widgets
 position: 13
 ---